Neural-Systems-at-UIO/QUINT_webtools/README.md

 Documentation for the QUINT online workbench.

 The QUINT workflow comprises a suite of tools designed to support atlas-based quantification of series of histological images from mouse or rat brain.
+- CreateZoom (transformation of 2D images into pyramid format DZIP)
 - WebAlign (Semi-automated Linear Atlas-Registration)
 - WebWarp (Nonlinear Refinement of Atlas-Registration)
 - WebIlastik (Feature Extraction)